AsyncDisplayKit/Documentation/docs/_docs/upgrading.md

 ### Layout

-- The most significant change in the 2.0 release is a sweeping upgrade to AsyncDisplayKit's Layout API.
-Read the <a href="layout2-conversion-guide.html">Conversion Guide</a> for an overview of the upgrades and to see examples showing how to convert your existing layout code.
+- The most significant change in the 2.0 release is a **sweeping upgrade to AsyncDisplayKit's Layout API**.
+Read the <a href="layout2-conversion-guide.html"><b>Conversion Guide</b></a> for an overview of the upgrades and to see examples showing how to convert your existing layout code.

 - The <a href = "layout-transition-api.html">Layout Transition API</a> (`transitionLayoutWithDuration:`) has been moved out of Beta.
 Significant new functionality is planed for future dot releases.